Gulliver's Travels (1977 film): Production

 The film was not consistently funded during its production, which was noted by some reviewers who consider this production to be "low-budget".

+Animation sequences were produced by Belvision.

+One of the voice actors, Denise Bryer, had previously done voice acting for a 1964 "Talespinners" children's record adapting Gulliver in Lilliput.

 Reception

 In comparison to other adaptations of the source material, this film is not well-received.
 In the words of one reviewer, "the film falls flat."